Robert Ridsdale: Partnership with Gully

 Ridsdale and John Gully formed a partnership in about 1829/30.
 Probably their biggest coups came in the 1832, Derby and St Leger.
-At this time, due to the problem of transporting horses over long distances, there was a north/south divide in the sport.
+At this time, due to the problem of transporting horses over long distances, there was a north–south divide in the sport.
 Ridsdale was based in Yorkshire and for a horse trained there to get to Epsom for the Derby required the animal to be walked for over 200 miles.
 His horse St. Giles (owned in partnership with Gully) was trained at Newmarket as was a horse owned by Gully called Margrave.
 These were both entered for the Derby and the race, run in controversial circumstances, went to St. Giles, winning in the process very large sums of money for the connections.
 It was believed that Ridsdale made £40,000.
 After the race there were further objections about the identity of the horse, its actual age and the registration details, however, the result stood.

 The St. Leger of that year was won by Gully's horse Margrave, and again he and his partner Ridsdale won large sums of money on the result.
 However, on this occasion there was a dispute between the two men.
-Ridsdale said in public that Gully had taken £12,000 pounds from the result and this angered Gully who said he had £1200 from the result.
+Ridsdale said in public that Gully had taken £12,000 from the result and this angered Gully who said he had £1200 from the result.
 The dispute came to a head during a hunt when the two men were on horseback.
 Ridsdale was in discussion with fellow huntsmen when Gully approached and asked Ridsdale to confirm what he had been saying about the money.
 This he did, at which point Gully called him a scoundrel and struck him a blow across his back with his stick before riding off.
 Although Ridsdale was not physically harmed he prosecuted Gully and was awarded £500.

 Challenged to a duel

 This was not the first time that Ridsdale had taken such a dispute to the courts.
 In 1829, he met army captain John Wilson in York, and accused him of addressing improper language to a lady in his protection.
-The lady in question was described later in court as “of great personal attraction” and living with Ridsdale “without having performed the usual ceremony of marriage”.
+The lady in question was described later in court as "of great personal attraction" and living with Ridsdale "without having performed the usual ceremony of marriage".
 Captain Wilson gave his word to Ridsdale, as an officer and gentleman of 25 years service, that he had not addressed the lady and did not even know her.
 Ridsdale refused to believe him and this angered Wilson, who visited a local gunsmith where he procured a matched pair of pistols with ammunition.
 These he took to Ridsdale's home where he challenged him to a duel.
 Ridsdale refused to fight and took the matter to court.
 Duelling was against the law and the jury found Captain Wilson guilty.
 The judge considered that Ridsdale had been unwise not to believe Wilson, who had given his word as an officer and gentleman, so imposed a small fine of £5, which was paid immediately by Wilson.